Faculty Scholarship Repository

 Abstract:

 Traffic courts are deeply important, but we know almost nothing about what goes on inside them.
-There are at least three reasons to care.
+This is a problem for at least three reasons.
 First, traffic courts resolve over half of all cases brought into our justice system each year.
-Understanding how traffic courts work is thus crucial for understanding how courts work.
-Second, traffic courts have deep importance in people’s lives.
-Monetary penalties from traffic court can cause people to go into debt, sometimes so severe that it can take years to emerge.
-Suspended driver’s licenses—another potential penalty—have catastrophic effects on people’s lives and livelihoods.
+Understanding how traffic courts work is thus crucial for understanding how courts themselves work.
+Second, traffic courts profoundly affect people’s lives.
+Monetary penalties from traffic court can cause people to go into debt sometimes so severe that it can take years to recover financially.
+Suspended driver’s licenses—another potential penalty—also have catastrophic effects on people’s livelihoods.
 Third, traffic courts occupy a key role in the justice system: they both sit atop our system of traffic policing and also fund state judicial branches and other state and local programs.
-They enable a massive transfer of capital from motorists—disproportionately Black and Latino motorists—to the government.
-In short, if you care about courts and the law, humans, or justice, you should care about traffic courts.
+Traffic courts enable a massive transfer of capital from motorists—disproportionately Black and Latino motorists—to the government.
+In short, if you care about courts, humans, or justice, you should care about traffic courts.

 Total Views